JWCurtis94/Weather-App/README.md

 - Time of search location
 - Location icon to show day/night
 - Drop down menu when searching location
+- Able to click the pinpoint icon to have the website automatically search your location

 ## 💻 Resources
 - ### Balsamiq